 Hypocrites had incredible insight when understanding food and how it plays a significant role in the health or illness of our bodies.
-However, did you know that the great physician also had something to say about Elderberries?
-He called this incredible plant, “His medicine chest” because of the tremendous healing properties built into each tiny berry.

 There are many exciting health benefits of adding elderberries to your diet.
-Here are three that I think are worth their weight in gold and enough reason to incorporate elderberries into your daily diet.
+Here are three I think are worth their weight in gold and enough reason to incorporate elderberries into your daily diet.

 - Improvement of circulation which can help to prevent heart disease and stroke

 - An excellent source of antioxidants that can help to avoid early signs of aging

 - Boosts our immune system and shorten the duration of a cold and flu significantly

 Many years ago, I took a class on how to make natural remedies.
 There, I learned to make Elderberry Syrup, also known as Sambucol.
 You may have seen those very expensive, tiny little bottles of Sambucol at the Co-op or Wholefoods store.
 I have great news for you!
 Making elderberry syrup is not only easy; it’s inexpensive.
 When you make your own, you can be confident you are only consuming good ingredients and best of all; the taste is even better when it’s homemade.

 I prefer more ginger and cinnamon in my elixir to enhance the flavor, so I reformulated the recipe to my liking and I am super excited to share it with you!